RomanStadlhuber/gpr_loc/gpr_misc/README.md

 GP datasets come in the form `D = (X, y)`, where `X` is a matrix of row vectors that represent the input features for the GP and `y` is the row-vector of scalar-valued output labels.

-The `rosbag_parser.py` script allows to generate GP datasets in the form of indexed and column-named CSV files (that can be processed using the Pandas library) based on a singel rosbag input.
+The `RosbagEncoder` class allows to generate GP datasets in the form of indexed and column-named CSV files (that can be processed using the Pandas library) based on a singel rosbag input.

 ### Creating Feature Encoders

 The parser file uses feature encoding functions that convert ROS messages into feature vectors, with each feature (see `GPFeature` in `helper_types.py`) having both a `column_name` for the exported dataframe and a scalar `value`.

 The `rosbags` package provides typings for deserialized ROS messages.
-In order to create a feature encoder for a specific message type, import the necessary type
+In order to create a feature encoder for a specific message type, first import the necessary type

 ```python
 from rosbags.typesys.types import (